Bathroom

 • Ceramic and porcelain tiles, which are both formed from clay, remain the most popular option — they’re typically more economical and easier to clean and maintain (porcelain even more so).

 • Natural stone materials such as marble, slate, and travertine are among the most striking and beautiful ways to finish shower walls and floors.
-However, they’re more high-maintenance, and may fade, discolor, or degrade more quickly without proper sealing and regular cleanings.
+However, they’re more high-maintenance and may fade, discolor, or degrade more quickly without proper sealing and regular cleanings.

 • Man-made materials such as engineered quartz, cultured marble, or solid surface (e.g. Corian) combine ground stone with other binding and fortifying substances.
 They’re available in a wealth of colors and patterns, replicating materials that would otherwise not be recommended for a shower environment (such as natural wood).